cheatham1/GetStartedBook/rootbrowser.md

 One or more datasets can be loaded.

 One or more variables can be displayed at a time.
-Display options are available (grid option circled in red below) but the option must be selected before the file loaded.
+Several display options are available (grid option circled in red below).
+The option must be selected before the file loaded.

 Further display criteria available (circled in green below) such as setting the x-axis and/or y-axis to logarithmic scale.